tonychenxyz/k8s_mnist_project/README.md

 # Introduction
-This project trains and predictions MNIST digit recognition with Kubernetes on GCS.
+This project trains and serves MNIST digit recognition with Kubernetes on GCS.

 # How to run
 ## Create Kubernetes cluster